bchiang7/nuxt-prismic-previews/README.md

     }
     ```

-7. Fetching content with a static site
+7. Hack to fetch preview content with a static site

-   Nuxt.js won't automatically run the `asyncData` function again to get fresh data so the easiest thing is to the use the `created` lifecycle hook to force the page to get the most up to date content from Prismic when in preiview mode
+   Since Nuxt won't automatically run the `asyncData` function again to fetch the data you want to preview, we have to use the `created` lifecycle hook to force the page to get preview content from Prismic instead of the actual published content.

     ```js
     // pages/mypage.vue